 How much does Netflix cost?

 - Netflix costs as little as $9.99 a month for a one-screen, standard definition (SD) stream

-- For an upgrade to high definition (HD) and two streams you’ll pay $13.99
+- For an upgrade to high definition (HD) and two streams, you’ll need to pay $13.99 a month

 While this can add up, if you share the cost with friends or housemates, it can work out to be incredibly cheap – much cheaper than some other pay TV options.
 But it’s only good value if you’re making use of the service, of course.